-If you're loving these stuffed zucchini boats, you might also enjoy our other zucchini recipes:
+Love these stuffed zucchini boats?
+Then you might also enjoy these easy zucchini recipes:

-- Air fryer zucchini is the easiest way to make a quick side of juicy zucchini.
+- Air fryer zucchini: the easiest way to make a quick side of juicy zucchini.

-- Sauteed zucchini: a super simple and basic recipe, ready in just 10 mins.
+- Sautéed zucchini: a super simple recipe, ready in just 10 mins.

 - Zucchini soup: A green and vibrant soup with aromatic and bold flavor.